Opposite34/VSRG-Conversion-Tool/README.md

 # VSRG Conversion Tool
-A converter for many VSRG formats made with reamberpy.
+A converter for many VSRG formats made with [reamberPy](https://github.com/Eve-ning/reamberPy).

 ## NOTICE
 - I couldn't check the BMS file, as do not have the means to do so currently.